AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Select the appropriate template based on the type of resource that is being documented.
 Then select your organisation's folder and click **Create**.

-Users can then enter UK Gemini 2.2 compliant metadata in the form provided.
-More help on the various meanings of the metadata elements can be found in the next section (`Metadata
+Users can then enter UK Gemini 2.2 compliant metadata in the editable form provided.
+This will load in the simple **Default** view, or can be changed to **Advanced** or **XML** view by clicking the eye icon on the top right of the page.
-Elements <#metadata-elements>`__).
+More help on the various meanings of the metadata elements can be found in the section (`Metadata Elements <#metadata-elements>`__).

 |Template_For_Metadata_Record|